open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/teams/user.md

 # User

-*This schema defines the User entity.
+*A `User` represents a user of OpenMetadata.
 A user can be part of 0 or more teams.
 A special type of user called Bot is used for automation.
 A user can be an owner of zero or more data assets.
 A user can also follow zero or more data assets.*

 ## Properties

 - **`id`**: Unique identifier that identifies a user entity instance.
 Refer to *../../type/basic.json#/definitions/uuid*.
 - **`name`**: A unique name of the user, typically the user ID from an identity provider.
 Example - uid from LDAP.
-Refer to *../../type/basic.json#/definitions/entityName*.
+Refer to *#/definitions/entityName*.
 - **`fullyQualifiedName`**: FullyQualifiedName same as `name`.
 Refer to *../../type/basic.json#/definitions/fullyQualifiedEntityName*.
 - **`description`**: Used for user biography.
 Refer to *../../type/basic.json#/definitions/markdown*.
 - **`displayName`** *(string)*: Name used for display purposes.
 Example 'FirstName LastName'.